Meg

 some, including

-Bank of America, would let them open accounts — only to freeze or close
+Bank of America, would let them open accounts —

 them later on.